 Bhaskar Sunamajhi, 32, was playing cards with his friends in the village of Kutiguda when police came to collect him on 13 December, 2008.

-“You can return tomorrow,” his wife heard them say, when they took him away.
-But after more than seven years, Sunamajhi has not returned home.
+“You can return tomorrow,” his wife heard them say when they took him away.
+But to this day, Sunamajhi has still not returned home.

 The judge said Sunamajhi was “hand in gloves” with the Maoists and had undergone several weeks of training at a Maoist camp.
 However, his wife Debaki said he “never ventured [far] from home”.